 - Two courses comprise the Practicum Program in Human Ecology: HECOL 408 and 409.
-HECOL 408 must be successfully completed prior to completing HECOL 409. - Students are not permitted to register in Practicum Program courses while on academic warning. - (3) Registration in Practicum Program courses is a two-part process.
+HECOL 408 must be successfully completed prior to completing HECOL 409. - (2) Students are not permitted to register in Practicum Program courses while on academic warning - (3) Registration in Practicum Program courses is a two-part process.
 Students must first complete and submit an application form to the Practicum Coordinator in April prior to the academic year they will take their practicum courses.
-Students then register in HECOL 408 and 409. - (4) HECOL 408 is offered in Fall Term.
-HECOL 409 is offered in both Winter Term and Spring Term.
-Not all cooperating employers offer placements in both Winter and Spring. - (5) Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum. - (6) Because of the intensity of the workload while completing HECOL 409, students must not exceed the ★15 maximum in course registration for that term - (7) A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
-If a student receives a "W" or "NC" in the second attempt of a Practicum Program course, he/she is normally required to withdraw from the BSc in Human Ecology program. - (8) Any student who has withdrawn from a Practicum Program course must receive the approval of the Practicum Coordinator to reregister in the course. - (9) During their practicum students are expected to conduct themselves according to the AHEA Code of Ethics and the University of Alberta Code of Student Behavior.
+Students then register in HECOL 408 and 409. - (4) HECOL 408 is offered in Fall and Winter Terms.
+Students enrolled in Fall Term must complete HECOL 409 in the immediately following Winter Term.
+Students enrolled in Winter Term must complete HECOL 409 in the immediately following Spring or Fall Term. - (5) HECOL 409 is offered in Fall, Winter and Spring Term.
+Not all cooperating employers offer placements in all terms - (6) Students registering in Spring Term HECOL 409 will not be eligible for convocation in June immediately following their practicum. - (7) Because of the intensity of the workload while completing HECOL 409, students must not exceed the ★15 maximum in course registration for that term. - (8) A student who has been assigned a grade of "W" or "NC" in a Practicum Program course is entitled to a second registration in this course.
+If a student receives a "W" or "NC" in the second attempt of a Practicum

+- Program course, he/she is normally required to withdraw from the BSc in Human Ecology program. - (9) Any student who has withdrawn from a Practicum Program course must receive the approval of the Practicum Coordinator to reregister in the course. - (10) During their practicum students are expected to conduct themselves according to the AHEA Code of Ethics and the University of Alberta Code of Student Behavior.